 - include reference to the smokefree and vapefree policy in your workplace employment agreements and/or workplace policies and/or workplace disciplinary codes of practice?

 - notify your workforce (temporary, part-time and full-time employees and contractors) of their obligations under the Act?

-Areas where smoking may be permitted
+Areas where smoking and vaping may be permitted

 The following are limited exceptions to the Act, provided that certain conditions are met: